Ismaeltech/tic-tac-toe/README.md

 -JQuery

 ## Planning
 ## The plan for this project was to keep the application as simple as possible.
 While using the techniques and methods my classmates and I learned in the first unit of the program.

-## Development Process
-## I focused on building the form authentications, then after the API aspect I moved onto the game logic.
+I focused on building the form authentications, then after the API aspect I moved onto the game logic.
 I wanted to implement a nice styling with the css as well.

 ## Problem-Solving Strategy